Nasopharyngeal carcinoma also has a very skewed geographic and ethnic distribution, with 80% of the global burden in Asian countries.

 - The ambiguous definition of infratemporal fossa (ITF)/masticatory space (MS), which was regarded as T4 in the 7th edition, has been replaced by a more specific description in the 8th edition.

-- Adjacent muscles involvement (including medial pterygoid, lateral pterygoid, and prevertebral muscles) is now designated as T2.
+- Adjacent muscle involvement (including medial pterygoid, lateral pterygoid, and prevertebral muscles) is now downstaged to T2.

-- Involvement of any bony structures such as cervical vertebrae, pterygoid plates, skull base, or paranasal sinuses is T3 disease.
+- The involvement of any bony structures such as cervical vertebrae, pterygoid plates, skull base, or paranasal sinuses is T3 disease.

 |7th edition||8th edition|